ossrndc/connectify/README.md

 - Create individual PR for each suggestion.

 #### Creating A Pull Request:
-IMPORTANT : You have to generate separate pull requests of each issue along with screenshot ,vedio of the changes you made .
+IMPORTANT : You have to generate separate pull requests of each issue along with screenshot ,video of the changes you made .

 1. Fork the Project: